rovemonteux/happeningineu/README.md

 # Happening In (happeningin.eu)

-The privacy aware, personally controlled, do-it-all, open source social network.
+Open Social Networking

-This is a fork of the 2011 Diapora* source code.
-No code has been shared since, and this project is taking a different direction from the Diaspora* main branch.
+This software a fork of the 2011 Diapora* source code, and it is not source code compatible with the current official Diaspora* branch.

-While part of a decentralized network and they all speak together, the code, structure, organization, features, theme, goals and philosophy of this fork are not the same as the main Diaspora* software.
+While part of a decentralized network and they all speak together, the code, structure, organization, features, theme, goals and philosophy of this software are not the same as the official Diaspora* software.

 If you have never seen nor used happeningin.eu, it is live at,